1aryantyagi/instaresz_assessment/README.md

 ## Company Analysis App (instaresz_assessment)

-An interactive Streamlit application that lets you research any company, generate AI/GenAI use cases for its market, and compile implementation resources.
+An interactive Streamlit application that lets you research any company or industry, generate AI/GenAI use cases for its market, and compile implementation resources.
 It uses a modular **agent** architecture orchestrated by a `MasterAgent` to run three steps in sequence:

 > 🔗 **Live Demo**: [Click here](https://1aryantyagi-instaresz-assessment-app-4diyhb.streamlit.app/)